Research and development

 Throughout 2014, EFL continued to expand its work across 4 continents while exploring credit scoring using alternative data beyond psychometrics and reaching a 100,000 application milestone over its 4 year history.

 In 2015, EFL's reach tripled to 300,000 applications taken worldwide.
 USAID DIV awarded the company a $1.5 million grant for technology and platform innovations that will further enable EFL to reach rural and underserved borrowers.

 By the end of 2015, EFL had enabled or optimized more than $1 billion to entrepreneurs and individuals around the world.
-EFL continues to improve its psychometric credit scoring capabilities while simultaneously innovating with new alternative data sources such as mobile phone usage data (via CDR), social network data (via Facebook & Twitter, for instance), and location data (via GPS and GIS).
-In addition to its existing online and tablet platforms, EFL has significantly increased its reach by expanding to mobile and SMS.
+EFL continues to improve its psychometric and behavioral science-based credit scoring capabilities while simultaneously innovating with new alternative data sources.
+In addition to its existing web and mobile platforms, EFL has significantly increased its reach by expanding to SMS.

 In 2016, EFL launched a strategic partnership with FICO to extend access to credit for new to bank and thin file consumers in multiple markets including Russia, Turkey and Mexico.